BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ---

 Diverging from my area of expertise is always a risky endeavor, but since this is a blog and not a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
 Often writing helps in transforming the mess into a structured and coherent concept.
 The process of rethinking and reflecting can be invaluable.
+It helps to make ones thought *anschlussfähig* which literally means *to be capable for connections* and in this context means *enabling the continuation of communication*.

 In this piece, I aim to explore various aspects by linking the movie *The Matrix*, Plato's *Allegory of the Cave*, *myths*, and *conspiracy theories*.
 Additionally, I plan to delve into the understandable yet problematic skepticism surrounding *second-order observation*.
-I will relate this skepticism to the notions of *complexity*, *contingency* and *hyperreality*, and discuss why we rely on *second-order observation* to address the *climate crisis*.
+I will relate this skepticism to the notions of *complexity* and *hyperreality*, and discuss why we rely on *second-order observation* to address the *climate crisis*.
-Through these connections, I hope to shed light on the interplay between our perception of reality, the challenges of understanding complex systems, and our responses to global issues.

-To do this, I first need a definition for conspiracy theory and I think the one given by Joseph E. Uscinski fits well:
+Some parts of this text will escape a clear interpretation, especially when I offer my interpretation of Baudrillard's writings.
+Some parts might even be contradictory.
+But this is the point: enduring or even enjoying ambiguity!

+Overall, I hope to give good reasons for the emergence of conspiracy theories and our state of inaction in the face of disaster; reasons that do not rely on a good and evil dichotomy of individuals.
+I will argue that our perception of reality makes effective communication between each other improbable and that complex systems follow their own stabalizing dynamic.
+In the end, conspiracy theorist will appear as anti-authoritarian rebels that fight against the power of knowledge using the same source of authority, that is, knowledge.

+Before we start, let us agree on a definition of conspiracy theories:

 >By conspiracy theory, I mean an explanation of historical, ongoing, or future events that cites as a main causal factor a group of powerful persons, the conspirators, acting in secret for their own benefit against the common good. -- Joseph E. Uscinski